7 July 2020 (updated: 4 December 2024)

 The tools and methods used in a UX Audit may vary significantly, and they should always be chosen individually, case by case, depending on your product’s issues and the objectives you want to achieve.
 Some of them include:

-A UX Designers goes through your product (or its chosen elements) to identify potential barriers for the entry-user.
+A UX Designer goes through your product (or its chosen elements) to identify potential barriers for the entry-user.

 With an expert evaluation, we were able to help Hyphen, an employee engagement analytics platform, with their application’s whole architecture.
 Before the audit, it was very dispersed and hence, unintuitive.
 We were able to propose a new ready-to-implement approach that felt more natural and helped users navigate through a vast number of existing functionalities.